thautwarm/PySExpr/README.md

 PySExpr is a framework for better(cross-version, efficient, expressiveness) metaprogramming in Python.

 PySExpr is not a programming language, but a code generation back end good to be targeted.

+PySExpr is a killer tool when it comes to programmable programming in Python.
+Comparing to using Python ASTs, we have perfect compatibility; in terms of generating Python code, PySExpr directly uses Python bytecode and produces faster code, at the same time you can have **block expressions**, **assignment expressions** or multiline-lambdas even in Python 3.5.

+As this library is so useful, certainly there're many other scenarios for it to stand out.
+For example, we can backport Python3.8/[PEP572](https://www.python.org/dev/peps/pep-0572/)'s assignment expressions to Python 3.5+, by composing this library with the mechanisms proposed by [future-strings](https://github.com/asottile/future-fstrings).

 ## Preview